Wilbur’s Frequently Asked Questions

 Can we get married at Dauset Trails?

 Yes.
-We offer a wedding package that includes the use of the Chapel and the Atrium Room or Pavilion 2 for a reception.
+We offer a wedding package that includes the use of the Chapel and Pavilion 2 or the Atrium for a reception.
 You provide a pastor, caterer, decorations, etc. See Rental page for details.

 Can we go swimming?
 Or fishing?

-No. Swimming and fishing are only for camping groups and only at the camping area.
+No and No. Swimming and fishing are only allowed for camping groups and only at the camping area.

 Do you allow bike riding on all trails?